-- ccpp-arg-table indicates the start of a new metadata section for a given scheme. - <name> is name of the corresponding subroutine/module. - <type> can be scheme, module, or DDT. - For empty schemes, the three lines above are sufficient.
+- ccpp-arg-table indicates the start of a new metadata section for a given scheme. - <name> is name of the corresponding subroutine/module. - \bullet <type> can be scheme, module, DDT, or host. - For empty schemes, the three lines above are sufficient.
 For non-empty schemes, the metadata must describe all input and output arguments to the scheme using the following format: